genome-spy/genome-spy/docs/grammar/scale.md

 GenomeSpy replicates the majority of the [scale types of Vega-Lite](https://vega.github.io/vega-lite/docs/scale.html).
 Thus, for the most parts, its documentation applies to GenomeSpy.
-However, `bin-linear` and `bin-ordinal` scales are not supported, as GenomeSpy does not currently support binning.
+However, `quantile`, `bin-linear`, and `bin-ordinal` scales are not currently supported.

 TODO: More specific differences, some examples